 A total of at least 10,000 appointments will be held each year.
-As of 6.30.22 we have held a total of 12,740 appointments which is 127% of our goal.
+As of 9.30.22 we have held a total of 2,327 appointments which is 24% of our goal.
 Outcome: The mental health clinics began utilizing the Ohio Scales evaluation tool as a means to measure a decrease in symptoms associated with treatment needs in April 2021.
 Our goal is show a 75% decrease in symptoms.
-As of 6.30.22 we have implemented the Ohio scales with all clients at the clinic for their initial scores.
+As of 9.30.22 we have implemented the Ohio scales with all clients at the clinic for their initial scores.
 This test will be completed yearly and current scores will be compared to the previous year's score to mark improvement or lack of improvement in symptoms based on this assessment.
 Due to needing a year between data points, as well as a new electronic health record system that will track and trend our assessments we will not have data on this measure until 2023.
-Our new intakes.
-Outcome: Will increase number of new initial assessments by 25%.
-Currently we have increased new initial assessments by 94%.
+Our new electronic health record has been live since 9.15.22 and we have begun to start tracking trends.

 A total of at least 350 intake assessments will be administered each year.
-As of 6.30.22 we have completed 329 intakes (94% of our goal).
-Our total goal last year was 100
+As of 9.30.22 we have completed 136 intakes (39% of our goal).
+Our total goal last year was 100 intakes.
+Outcome: Will increase number of new initial assessments by 25%.
+Currently we have increased new initial assessments by 39%.

 A total of at least 900 clients will be treated each year.
-As of 6.30.22 we have treated clients 782.
-Which is 87% of our goal.
+As of 9.30.22 we have treated clients 388.
+Which is 43% of our goal.
 Outcome: The clinics will maintain 325 open cases.
-As of 6.30.22 we have 354 cases open.
-Which is 109% of our goal.
+As of 9.30.22 we have 416 cases open.
+Which is 128% of our goal.
 We will achieve an increase in number of kept appointments by 25%.
-Currently increased number of kept appointments by 1% (currently have 12,740 kept appointment this year vs 12,644 last year).
+We are currently at 24% of our goal at 2,327 appointments.